Achieve competitive advantage with IP protection

 We’ve designed a new battery management system for an existing battery cell array for one of our customers, who will launch the new system with a car manufacturer.
 We expect this will be very successful.
 How can we maximise the return for our effort and hard work?

 If there are no IP ownership clauses or supply agreements, filing a patent for your development would be wise.
-To obtain a valid patent, you must apply for this before the technology is placed in the public domain.
+To obtain a valid patent, you must apply before the technology is placed in the public domain.
 If your customer has already disclosed the concept publicly, it may be too late.

 We’ve modified an existing battery cell cooling system as part of battery management hardware.
 Is this worth patenting?